hms-dbmi/pic-sure-i2b2-transmart/architecture/README.md

 ### Network topology as described by the docker-compose file

-The docker-compose file specifies two network segments.
-Within a docker environment, the network segments are implemented as host-level iptables routing configurations.
+The docker-compose file specifies two *networks* entries.
+Within a docker environment, the network segments are implemented by the docker engine as host-level iptables routing configurations.
 In a non-docker environment these network segments would be configured using separate subnets segmented by firewall rules.

 Network segments in the reference docker-compose file: